-IF-AB Interface modules Pluggable and retrofittable, digital interface modules for RS232, CANopen, Profibus, ProfiNet, ModBus TCP, EtherCAT or CAN are available.
+IF-AB Digital interface modules Pluggable and retrofittable digital interface modules for RS232, CANopen, Profibus, ProfiNet, ModBus TCP, EtherCAT or CAN are available.
 Details about the interface modules and the programming of the device using those interfaces can be found in separate documentation.
-It's usually available on the USB stick, which is included with the device, or as PDF download on the manufacturers website.
-LIZENZFG Function generator license This license upgrades the device with a full function generator as available with series El 10000.
-It's installed through a firmware update which is typically delivered by e-mail to the customer after the purchase, along with documentation (ModBus register list as reference and further LICENSE Software licenses All devices of this series are shipped with a free remote control software for Windows, called EA Power Control .
-Besides free-to-use apps this software has other apps like Multi Control, the Graph and the Function Generator, which can be unlocked with a purchasable license code.
+It's usually available on the USB stick which is included with the device, or as PDF download on our website.
+LIZENZFG Function generator license This license upgrades the device with a full function generator as available with series PSI 10000.
+It's installed through a firmware update which is typically delivered by e-mail to the customer after the purchase, along with documentation (ModBus register list as reference) and further LICENSE Software licenses All devices of this series are shipped with a free remote control software for Windows, ca EA Power Control .
+Besides free-to-use apps this software has other apps like Multi Conthe Graph and the Function Generator, which can be unlocked with a purchasable lice code.
 These three apps are combined under the license "Multi Control".
-One license per PC required.
-There is a single license and a 5-pack available, also a 14-day trial license which can be obtained upon request.
-More information is available in the user manual of this software or on our website.
-For this series PUL 10000, which doesn't natively come with a function genera- tor, the Function Generator app in EA Power Control also requires the unlocked function generator in the device itself.
+One license per required.
+There is a single license and a 5-pack available, also a 14-day trial license which be obtained upon request.
+More information is available in the user manual of this softwor on our website.
+For this series PU 10000, which doesn't natively come with a function generator, the Function Generator app in EA Power Control also requires the unlocked function generator in the device itself.
 See LIZENZFG above.